elysium64/c64img/README.rst

 C64img
 ======

-C64img is a python module which provides several possible conversion between various graphics formats and C64 formats or even raw data.
+C64img is a python package which provides an abstraction layer for creating images which Commodore 64 understands.
+This is especially useful in converting images created on PC graphics tools, with C64 limitation in mind.

 This project was inspired by `PNG2HIRES_ v0.2 gfx format converter`_ /enthusi (onslaught), which was initially used as simple graphics converter between